Here is the last in our transportation series – All Things Train! We looked at electric trains, diesel trains and of course steam trains!

 Wooden Train Ornament

 I found a wooden unfinished train-shaped cutout (like this one, but with a hanging tape attached) at my local craft store, and we used dot markers to paint it.
-After dabbing on a few colours F wanted to play with the lids (deliberately replacing them on the wrong paint tube to get my reaction!) so I finished painting the train.
+After dabbing on a few colors F wanted to play with the lids (deliberately replacing them on the wrong paint tube to get my reaction!) so I finished painting the train.

-Colouring Train Pictures
+Coloring Train Pictures

 Electric Train Papercraft

-Our Favourite Train Books
+Our Favorite Train Books

 Find our top ten train books on a separate post HERE!

-Our Favourite Train Kindle Apps
+Our Favorite Train Kindle Apps